Read my 18 TOP PROS & CONS of painting exterior brick before you paint a brick house. With full before & after for our white brick house.

 PRO: Holiday Decorations POP too

-White houses are a GREAT background for holiday decorations too.
+Painting exterior brick white creates a GREAT background for holiday decorations too.
 Our Christmas decorations looked better than ever once we painted our house white.

 AND, check out how amazing our cool Giant Spider Decorations look at Halloween now!